christofferholmstedt/eclipse-plugin-tested/README.md

 Functionality needed
   1. Print something to console after each test is ran. (done)
   2. Print something to console after all tests have finished. (done)
-  3. Find out how to work with JUnit test results.
+  3. Find out how to work with JUnit test results. (done)
+  4. Modify TestedSearchRequestor to count how many times each method that is run within test methods that passes.
+If this count is equal to two or higher add marker to method.
-  4. Combining JUnit test results with the java project interface e.g. add markers.
+  5. Combining JUnit test results with the java project interface e.g. add markers.
 Some help may be found at http://www.java2v.com/Open-Source/Java-Document/IDE-Eclipse/jdt/org/eclipse/jdt/junit/tests/TestRunListeners.java.htm